rfo909/CFT/README.md

 and shell.

-It was initiated because of a need for a decent automation tool in my job as a software developer, combined with my interest in parsers and interpreters.
+It was initiated because of a need for a decent automation tool in my job as a software developer, that needed to run on Windows and Linux.

-It's been in continous use since creation in 2018.
+It's been in continous daily use since creation in 2018.

 Written from scratch in Java; runs both on Linux and Windows environments.

-*README last updated 2022-04-22*
+*README last updated 2022-11-27*

 ## Terminal based - shell-like